 Outcome and Management

-The serum aminotransferase elevations that occur on isotretinoin therapy are usually self-limited and do not require dose modification or discontinuation of therapy.
-Acute liver injury with jaundice has not been clearly linked to use of isotretinoin.
+Monitoring of liver tests is recommended for patients receiving isotretinoin at weekly or biweekly intervals.
+The serum aminotransferase elevations that occur during treatment are usually self-limited and do not always require dose modification or discontinuation of therapy.
+However, de novo elevations in serum aminotransferase levels of more than 5 times the upper limit of normal should prompt at least temporary discontinuation particularly if confirmed on a second sample or if accompanied by symptoms or jaundice.
 Patients with acitretin or etretinate associated acute liver injury have been found to tolerate isotretinoin without recurrence of liver injury, although isotretinoin is not approved and may not be as effective as acitretin in treating psoriasis.

-References to isotretinoin hepatotoxicity are given in the Overview section on Retinoids.
+References to isotretinoin hepatotoxicity are given in the Overview section on Retinoids (last updated May 2018).

 Drug Class: Dermatologic Agents; Vitamins